Looking for something else?

 Microsoft has partnered with Xamarian to provide tools that support mobile application development for the different platforms.

-As such, Microsoft is increasing its reach into the mobile market by arming Visual Studio and C# developers with
+As such, Microsoft is increasing its reach into the mobile market by arming Visual Studio and C# developers with tools from Xamarin Inc. to support mobile app development for the different platforms.

 The collaboration between Microsoft and Xamarin enables C# and Visual Studio developers to create mobile apps for iOS, Android, Windows and Mac OS applications more efficiently by using a single shared code base.
 About 75% of the code can be shared among the different platforms, with the remaining 25% requiring developers to modify an app for the platform's native user interface.